 Cheshire Phoenix Hoops for Health

-Thank you to the Cheshire Phoenix Basketball team who came into school today.
-It was great for our children to meet three professional basketball players as well a coach and General Manager from the team.
-All children in class 5 and 6 took part in a Hoops 4 Health programme.
+Cheshire Phoenix Basketball team visit the school on an annual basis.
+It is always great to meet professional basketball players.
+Hoops for Health is delivered to year 5 and 6 took part in a Hoops 4 Health programme.
 The Hoops 4 Health workshops focused on 3 key areas, staying active through exercise, healthy eating and anti smoking.

-It was great to hear what a professional athlete does to stay in shape and the pupils enjoyed finding out how many calories a player can burn in a match.
+It was great to hear what a professional athlete does to stay in shape.
+Pupils also enjoyed finding out how many calories a player can burn in a match.
 A highlight was the players joining in with basketball at lunchtime.
 It was a WOW moment when one did a slam dunk!